WELCOME TO YOUR AND MY PERSPECTIVE!!

 Other programs focus on the unique problems faced by an island owned by three countries.
 Forestry and land-use law and practices vary from country to country.
 Logging and mining restrictions can often be sidestepped by crossing a border.
 Many conservationists have called for transnational management of the island's natural resources, especially since forests and creatures like monkeys and elephants don't adhere to human-delineated borders.
 One such project is the WWF's Heart of Borneo conservation plan, which has persuaded the governments of Indonesia, Malaysia, and Brunei to help preserve 85,000 square miles of connected forested areas on Borneo.

-"Borneo: Treasure Island at Risk."
+Note link:"Borneo: Treasure Island at Risk."
 WWF Germany, 2005.

 "Reducing Emissions From Deforestation and Forest Degradation in Indonesia: REDD Methodology and Strategies Summary for Policy Makers."
 Indonesia Forest Climate Alliance, 2008.